 Everyone who attends will receive information on different Paralympic sports and local opportunities.
 If you show exceptionally high athletic potential, you may be invited to speak to a provincial or national sport representative about additional opportunities.

 Does the Paralympian Search have any other purposes?

 Yes!
 The CPC is working with a research team that is studying how para athletes get involved in sport.
-We would appreciate if you would fill out a questionnaire about your sport experience.
+We would appreciate if you would fill out a questionnaire about your sport experience and answer some questions as you move through your day.
 Your participation will really help us better understand how people with disabilities get involved, and hopefully we can use this knowledge to provide better opportunities for quality participation.

 What else should I know?